Lasallian Graduate School Reflections

 Imbalanced Scale

 Funny when I've been telling two of the previous guys I went out with, if only you guys met me pre-pandemic, we wouldn't even be talking about these things... because during those times, as long as they meet my criteria, there's no point in discussing about faith.
-However, during pandemic, that's where I realized maybe the reason why God didn't give me the type of a man I was looking for (it usually lacks one of the three initial criteria that I have - usually the height) was He knew I'll fall for it and I might possible even be drifted away from Him, especially if I realized my relationship with Him was not as strong as I thought it was.
-So now, God is probably confident that I would not get swayed, maybe if I did, he knew that I'll probably choose Him in the end.
-I know I sometimes cry out of frustration that the solution of the problems of getting your first relationship is easy, but you know you can't take that route because it's not something that aligns with God's plan for you.
+However, during pandemic, that's where I realized maybe the reason why God didn't give me the type of a man I was looking for (it usually lacks one of the three initial criteria that I have - usually the height) was He knew I'll fall for it and I might possibly even be drifted away from Him, especially if I realized my relationship with Him was not as strong as I thought it was.
+So now, God is probably confident that I would not get swayed, maybe if I did for a bit, he knew that I'll probably choose Him in the end.
+I know I sometimes cry out of frustration that the solution of the problems of getting your first relationship is easy, but you know you can't take that route because it's not something that aligns with God's plan for you and we know if we go against God's wishes, the suffering would become harder to face.

 Her words made me feel that I shouldn't be giving up that there's still hope that there's someone out there for me.
 Maybe the guy that I enjoyed being with spiritually was perhaps a sign that there's a possibility, but he was not the one that God intended for me as for me not to lose hope on such things.